 For families and youth who are transitioning, it is critical to have access to a wealth of resources that will educate, inform and support.
 This includes books, articles, therapists, medical doctors, community events and more.
 Special programming specifically for trans* youth will be listed here.
+At a recent event, parents asked quite a few questions of the experts who spoke.
+We’ve compiled the questions & answers into an easy to read document.

 One of the key articles of clothing that transitioning FtM people need is a good binder.
 In order to appear more masculine, trans* guys want to minimize the appearance of breasts.
 Binders can be expensive.
 For those fortunate enough to successfully complete top surgery, the binders are no longer needed.
 You can donate your binders or get one from In a Bind, a program through the TransActive Gender Center.